 Select the date of the backup to be used for recovery.

-Select Original location and check Perform an authoritative restore of Active Directory files.
+Select the Original location and check the box Perform an authoritative restore of Active Directory files.

-The system will show a warning that it is another server backup and if recovered on a different server it may not work.
+A warning will appear stating that this is a backup from another server and if recovered on a different server it may not work.
 Click OK.

 Agree to another warning as well: